from small one page howto to huge articles all in one place

 DESCRIPTION

 Extended attributes are name:value pairs associated with inodes (files, directories, symbolic links, etc.).
 They are extensions to the normal attributes which are associated with all inodes in the system (i.e., the stat(2) data).
-A complete overview of extended attributes concepts can be found in attr(5).
+A complete overview of extended attributes concepts can be found in xattr(7).

-removexattr() removes the extended attribute identified by name and associated with the given path in the file system.
+removexattr() removes the extended attribute identified by name and associated with the given path in the filesystem.

 lremovexattr() is identical to removexattr(), except in the case of a symbolic link, where the extended attribute is removed from the link itself, not the file that it refers to.